-This course requires that students perform advanced research and writing, while developing and honing their professional skills.
+This course requires that the student perform advanced research and writing, while developing and honing their professional communication skills.
 Topics must be approved by the instructor in advance and research must be based upon (a) Independent Study; (b) Internship/Consulting; (c) Community Service; or (d) Mentorship.
-It is expected that papers and other course products will meet the quality standards for publication by the Jay S. Sidhu School of Business and Leadership.
+It is expected that papers and other course products will meet quality standards for publication and will be presented at the conclusion of the semester, and where possible, at appropriate conference(s).